joee9/spotifystats/README.md

 # Spotify Stats

 "Spotify Stats" was developed to allow Spotify users to collect and analyze their listening history.
 This implementation creates a database of the songs that the user listens to and at what time, then sends a daily recap to the user via email.
 An example recap is given in `./example_summary.pdf`.
+Also, given a playlist ID, will update a personal playlist with the user's top daily songs.

 ## Setup